lambdaclass/concrete/ROADMAP.md

     The completed Phase 6B / 6.5 `TypeJudgment` work is where the architecture lands, not this phase: Core `CExpr`
     is already the typed IR, and the type-axis work is to centralize the source type judgment so Check and Elab stamp/read the same answer.
-Future `CompilerDB` work owns relational, provenance, evidence, dependency, and query facts when those facts are pulled.
+The Phase 8.5 `CompilerDB` owns relational, provenance, evidence, dependency, and query facts pulled by real consumers.
 This Phase 14 item proves and preserves that architecture.
 The work here is to delete remaining overlapping typing judgments, prove passes preserve typed Core meaning, and ensure proof extraction / reports / backend validation consume typed Core